Programs in the Last Month of Autumn

 Venue: the Hotel’s Panorama Restaurant and Duna Hall

-- buffet lunch
+- buffet lunch with goose dishes

 - unlimited drinks (wine, beer, champagne, soft drinks, coffee, non-alcoholic champagne and fruit juices for kids),